-Arts charity Create brings artists together with community organisations – with them I’ve worked with young carers, adult carers, young LGBTQ+ people, the children of refugees, and more.
+Arts charity Create brings artists together with community organisations – with them I’ve worked with young carers, adult carers, young LGBTQ+ people, and the children of refugees.
 I run creative writing and zine workshops tailored to the needs of each group.
 Here are a couple of examples!

 In their change:matters project, Create uses art to support young carers to learn about financial literacy.
 In the sessions I ran for the project, we made a choose-your-own-adventure style zine exploring what you might need to consider should a young dragon cause chaos in your household – or another costly emergency!
 Check it out.

 I ran a series of zine workshops with Metro’s LGBTQ+ youth groups.
 Youth worker Nicola Jones talked to Create about the impact of the project:

 “The zine-making sessions have been so great because people can do photography or draw or write or work in any way they like to express themselves.
 It’s a way for them to be involved and engaged.
 It has a wider impact than the number of people in the actual session.
 Linden is also really amazing at creating a very supportive, safe, chilled, lovely vibe.